 Elevation Gain: 374 feet

-NAtural Bridges Cove - brookings, Oregon
+Natural Bridges Cove – brookings, Oregon

 The Samuel H. Boardman Scenic Corridor is best known for the natural bridges – the rocky connections between two big sea stacks.
 The trail is short, but very steep, and muddy!
 You can walk on the natural bridge, but be extra careful, as it gets slippery.
 Check out this guide to learn how to get there!

 Length: 0.5 miles round trip